techcsispit/Covid19Tracker/README.md

-Creating a README for your COVID-19 tracker repository built with React and open to contributions for Hacktoberfest is a great way to engage potential contributors and provide essential information.
-Here's a template you can use:

 # Hacktoberfest COVID-19 Tracker

 Welcome to the Hacktoberfest COVID-19 Tracker repository!
 We're excited to have you as a potential contributor to our COVID-19 tracking application built with React.